BenGeoSim/ineedtodoit/static/about.md

 Welcome to **ineedtodo.it**, your limitless nesting, seamlessly syncing todo app!

+I need to do a instructions section for some of the more unintuitive parts of the interface.
+If I only I had a way to keep track of things like that. :(

 ## Features
 - **Nested Tasks**: Break big tasks into small, manageable items.
 - **Shared Spaces**: Collaborate with others in real-time.